yapishu/reidwrite/content/post/urbit.md

 moon | 2^64 (64b) | devices | ~dabnev-nisseb-nomlec-sormug
 comet | 2^128 (128b) | network bots |  ~satnet-rinsyr-silsec-navhut--bacnec-todmeb-harwen-fabtev

-urbit, bitcoin, ethereum, and probably other technologies that don't exist yet will be the foundation of the next iteration of the internet: decentralized, emancipatory, and beyond the scope of worldly authority -- governmental, corporate, or otherwise. information gets to be free.
+urbit, bitcoin, ethereum, and probably other technologies that don't exist yet will be the foundation of the next iteration of the internet: decentralized and emancipated from its current constraints and weaknesses.

 plus: the name of urbit's development group, tlon, are named for a [borges story](https://en.wikipedia.org/wiki/Tl%C3%B6n,_Uqbar,_Orbis_Tertius) -- `Tlön, Uqbar, Orbis Tertius`.  borges has been my favorite writer of fiction for years, since i first found him by way of ted chiang. incidentally, the story's premise is something *remarkably* similar to the concept of [hyperstition](https://hyperstition.al/about/), the namesake for this blog's domain. the kabbalistic implications are simply beyond my ability to ignore! :stuck_out_tongue:

 of course, the fact that its development is headed by [curtis yarvin](https://en.wikipedia.org/wiki/Curtis_Yarvin) (aka [mencius modlbug](https://unqualified-reservations.blogspot.com/), a major intellectual figure of the new outer right) has caught a lot of people's critical attention. whatever you think of his politics, i think it's indisputable that he's fiercely intelligent. i'm not the only one that isn't spooked by his writing, either -- urbit has backing from a16z and peter thiel, among others.

-here's hoping that i'll be a filthy rich digital landlord in a decade or two; but i also find these ideas genuinely exciting and want to participate in them -- decentralization of the internet has fascinated me ever since i first learned about bittorrent at age 14, when trying to conceptualize a distributed system that could evade all attempts at censorship or control was so  intellectually thrilling that it pushed me to really get into computers and networking initially.
+i find these ideas genuinely exciting and want to participate in them -- decentralization of the internet has fascinated me ever since i first learned about bittorrent at age 14, when trying to conceptualize a distributed system that could evade all attempts at censorship or control was so thrilling that it pushed me to really get into computers and networking initially.

 so here's my little bet on the future -- definitely impulsive, possibly a waste of money (five hundo! woof), but i'm excited to both participate and watch this happen over the long haul.